JinLeeGG/Personal_Portfolio-v1/README.md

 # GyuJin Lee's Personal Portfolio

-This is HTML & CSS project for my personal porfolio

-## Getting Started

-visit https://gyujinlee.netlify.app/ for the full view

-## Special Thanks

-Special Thanks to Udemy instructor Biplov Jha.

-# GyuJin Lee's Personal Portfolio

 ## Introduction
 This is a professional portfolio website built using HTML, CSS, JavaScript, and some additional technologies.
-The website showcases your personal information, work experience, and projects in an elegant and user-friendly manner, also it has an email feature and dark mode for more accessibility.
+The website showcases your personal information, work experience, and projects in an elegant and user-friendly manner, also it has an email feature and dark mode for more accessibility. visit https://gyujinlee.netlify.app/ for the full view

 ## Requirements
 - A modern web browser